olivierfriard/boris_docs/index.rst

 .. important:: Do not use **avconv** in place of ffmpeg!

 **FFmpeg cache directory**
-    This indicates the directory that will be used as image cache for frame-by-frame mode.
+    This indicates the directory that will be used as image cache for frame-by-frame mode and spectrogram visualization.
     If you do not specify a path, BORIS will use the default temporary directory of your system.

 **FFmpeg cache directory max size**